Up to 60% off sofas & mattresses — limited‑time deals.

 Alternatives to consider

-• Novilla Gel Memory Foam: for shoppers comparing similar cooling foam beds at common online price points
+• Novilla Gel Memory Foam for shoppers comparing similar all-foam beds

-• Zinus Green Tea Memory Foam: for a widely available all-foam baseline with a different comfort signature
+• Zinus Green Tea Memory Foam for a widely available baseline pick

 Pro Tips for Amada Mattress

-• If you’re a side sleeper with shoulder sensitivity, pair the softer models with a slightly higher-loft pillow to keep your neck neutral.
+• If shoulder comfort matters most, the softer models pair better with a slightly higher-loft pillow.

-• For back sleepers, try a thin pillow under the knees to reduce morning lower-back tightness.
+• Back sleepers can try a thin pillow under the knees to ease lower-back tension.

-• If you sit on the edge daily, use a sturdy bed frame and avoid “perching” on the same spot every time.
+• Use a sturdy frame and avoid sitting on the same edge spot every day.

-• Rotate the mattress periodically to keep wear more even across the comfort layers.
+• Rotate the mattress periodically to spread out wear.

 FAQs